wechange-eg/cosinnus-core/docs/hierarchy.rst

 Mixin the hierarchy deletion
 ============================

-Your model delete view should add the `HierarchyDeleteMixin` to its base classes.
+The delete view should add the `HierarchyDeleteMixin` to its base classes.
 This will delete containers and all objects contained within them.

 .. sourcecode:: python